Busting Loose (TV series): Synopsis

-Lenny Markowitz is a 24-year-old Jewish American man who recently graduated from engineering school.
-Tired of living with his overprotective and meddling parents Sam and Pearl, he secretly moves out on his own for the first time – "busting loose" from them – into a low-rent apartment in a rundown apartment building in New York City where his neighbor is Melody Feebeck, a beautiful, voluptuous, older redheaded woman who works for an escort service.
-Lacking the money even to replace the duck-covered wallpaper in his new apartment and still looking for work as an engineer, he temporarily takes a menial job at the Wearwell Shoe Store, operated by Ralph Cabell, where his coworker is Raymond St. Williams, a "hip" young African American man.
-His childhood friends Lester Bellman, Allan Simmonds, Vinnie Mordabito, and Woody Warshaw frequently visit him; they play poker together and get involved in various escapades.
-In the fall of 1977, Lenny finds a regular girlfriend, Jackie Gleason, an attractive young woman unrelated – and bearing no resemblance – to the real-life television star Jackie Gleason.
+24-year-old Jewish American Lenny Markowitz has recently graduated from engineering school, though his true aspiration is to be a sportscaster.
+Tired of his overprotective and meddling parents Sam and Pearl, he secretly moves out on his own for the first time- hence "busting loose", into an inexpensive apartment in a rundown tenement in New York City.
+Lacking the money to even replace the duck-covered wallpaper in his new place and unable to find an engineering job, Lenny temporarily takes a job at the Wearwell Shoe Store owned by Ralph Cabell and befriends his co-worker Raymond St. Williams, a "hip" African American man.

+Lenny's childhood friends- Lester Bellman, Allan Simmonds, Vinnie Mordabito, and Woody Warshaw frequently hang out with him at his place where they play poker together and get involved in various escapades.
+He becomes close friends with his neighbor Melody Feebeck, a tall and very attractive older redhead who works for an escort service.

+While Lenny is unlucky finding an engineering job, he is also unlucky in love.
+In season 1 he dates several different girls, and even goes out on a date with Melody.
+By season 2 he manages to find a regular girlfriend, an attractive girl named Jackie Gleason (who bears no resemblance to the real-life TV and film star).